Ambuj-K/lottery-web3-app/README.md

-# lottery-web3-app
+# wave-at-lottery-web3-app
-An end to end web3 lottery app.
+An end to end web3 wave at me lottery app.
 With the UI, the blockchain code and tests.